Real Engineering Stories

 How Do You Handle Data Consistency in Microservices?

-A senior-architect view of consistency across service boundaries: local transactions, eventual consistency, sagas, outbox, CDC, idempotency, reconciliation, and
+A senior-architect view of consistency across service boundaries: local ACID, eventual consistency, sagas, outbox, CDC, idempotency, and reconciliation.

 Advanced42 min